 In mid-May, 2014, Dylan posted a cover of Frank Sinatra's 1945 hit "Full Moon and Empty Arms" on his website, the first song from an upcoming new album.
 His tour plans included a European leg of his Never Ending Tour June 16th in Cork, Ireland, running though July 17th in Pori, Finland.
 On June 24th, Dylan was in the news again when a draft of the lyrics for his ground breaking 1965 song "Like a Rolling Stone" sold for over $2 million at auction.
 In August, he announced a 31-date, North American Fall tour that would begin on October 17th in Seattle.
 His promised new album, "Shadows In The Night", which features ten songs popularized by Frank Sinatra, was released in February, 2015 and promptly went to the top of Billboard's Top Rock Album chart, selling 50,000 copies in its first week.
 That was also good enough to debut at #7 on the Billboard 200 chart.

 In May, 2016, he issued a second collection of Standards called "Fallen Angels" that features compositions by Tin Pan Alley composers Harold Arlen, Johnny Mercer, Hoagy Carmichael, Sammy Cahn, Jimmy Van Heusen and others.
 That album would be supported by a 27 date Fall tour of the United States.
 Perhaps the greatest honor of his career came on October 13th of that year when he was awarded the Nobel Prize for Literature, the first musician to ever win that prestigious award.
 Sara Danius, permanent secretary of the Swedish Academy, said Dylan had been chosen because he was "a great poet in the English speaking tradition."
 In early February, 2017, Dylan revealed plans for a new triple album comprised almost entirely of Frank Sinatra classics.
 The collection was slated to hit store shelves on March 31st.
 A twenty-one date tour of the United States was set to kick off on October 13th in Valley Center, California and conclude November 16th in Boston.
+For 2018, Dylan and his band were slated to appear at the Fuji Rock Festival in Japan at the end of July.
+In April of that year, Dylan launched his own whiskey company named Heaven's Door.
+In partnership with Marc Bushala, co-founder of Angel's Envy bourbon, the new venture features a straight rye, a Tennessee bourbon and a double barrel whiskey.
+After shows in New Zealand and Australia in August, Dylan lined up a thirty date tour of the United States, beginning October 9th in Midland, Texas and wrapping up on November 10th in Roanoke, Virginia.

 Dylan's influence throughout Folk music has been equally powerful and he marked a pivotal turning point in its 20th-century evolution, signifying when the genre moved away from traditional songs and toward personal songwriting.
 Even when his sales declined in the '80s and '90s, Dylan's presence was incalculable.